Margie Hyams: George Shearing

-Hyams was a founding member (1949-50) of the popular George Shearing Quintet, which introduced a new and much-imitated ensemble sound in small group modern jazz.
-In his autobiography, Shearing called Hyams a "very fine musician" and "thoroughly schooled classical pianist."
+Hyams was a founding member (1949/50) of the popular George Shearing Quintet, which introduced a new and much-imitated ensemble sound in small group modern jazz.
+In his autobiography, Shearing called Hyams a "very fine musician" and a "thoroughly schooled classical pianist".
 He said they "got on very well" and acknowledged her contribution of November Seascape and other original compositions.
-He added that when she left the group, he thought she had "just got tired of working for someone else and traveling so much, even though she was drawing a good salary."
+He added that when she left the group, he thought she had "just got tired of working for someone else and traveling so much, even though she was drawing a good salary".

 Personal life

 Hyams was born August 9, 1920, in New York and grew up in Jamaica, Queens.
-Her brother, Mark Hyams (1914–2007), was a jazz pianist who played with big bands, including those of Will Hudson (mid-1930s) and Spud Murphy (late 1930s).
+Her brother, Mark Hyams (1914–2007), was a jazz pianist who played with big bands, including those of Will Hudson (mid-1930s) and Spud Murphy (late-1930s).

-Hyams married William G. "Bill" Ericsson (1927–1978) on June 6, 1950 in Chicago, Illinois. and, from 1951 to 1970, played, taught, and arranged in Chicago.
-Margie and Bill had three children: Lisa, Kristin, and Tod.
+Hyams married William G. "Bill" Ericsson (1927–1978) on June 6, 1950, in Chicago, Illinois.
+From 1951 to 1970, she played, taught, and arranged in Chicago.
+Margie and Bill had three children: Lisa, Kristin (deceased), and Tod.

 Hyams died June 14, 2012, in Arcadia, California.

 The media, marquees, and promos often spelled her first name "Margie", but she insisted that it was spelled with a "j".